 | Logistics |

-Cost of fellowship will be: $1,500.
+The cost of fellowship program will be: $1,500.
 Partial scholarships may be available for financially constrained individuals on a case by case basis.
-These costs will cover housing & living costs, local transportation, equipment and programming, however, this will NOT cover: flights to Orange County and additional daily living expenses.
-Camera equipment will be provided – fellows are suggested to bring individual laptops, editing software and camera equipment.
+These costs will cover housing & living costs, local transportation, equipment and programming, however, this will NOT cover: flights to Los Angeles and additional daily living expenses.
+Basic camera equipment will be provided.
+However, it is recommended that fellows bring their own individual laptops, editing software and camera equipment.